DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 This example uses a square coaxial-like port, but [`statics_solver/`](./statics_solver) also includes `coax_example.py`, which supports circular coaxial ports.
 The static solver can accommodate any port shape, but square and circular coax examples are provided since they're the most common.

+This example is designed to demonstrate how to...

 ## Workflow

 ### 1. Compile the FDTD solver